 For managing Expedition, refer to the Expedition Admin Guide, which also includes some user interface information, and to the Expedition Hardening Guide, which provides advice on how to protect the Expedition VM.

 Before you begin a migration, ensure you meet the following prerequisites:

 - Download Expedition to a management device that supports running a VM.

-- Operational access to the Palo Alto Networks Panorama and/or firewalls to which you’re migrating so you can push the like-for-like configuration to the PAN-OS device(s).
+- Operational access to the Palo Alto Networks Panorama and firewalls to which you’re migrating so you can push the like-for-like configuration to the PAN-OS applicance.

 Professional Services has a wealth of migration experience.
-You can engage Professional Services’ expertise to help you move a configuration from your legacy devices to Palo Alto Networks next-generation firewalls.
+You can engage the Professional Services team to help you move a configuration from your legacy devices to Palo Alto Networks next-generation firewalls and Panorama appliances.

 - Review the legacy firewall configuration.Understand the goals of the legacy rulebase.
 Document items you need to know for the migration, such as disabled interfaces on a Juniper SRX device or verifying that traffic is allowed between interfaces with the same security levels, verifying the state of IPSec tunnels, and gathering pre-shared keys on a Cisco ASA device.

 - Import the legacy configuration into Expedition and make any required modifications to the configuration.

 - Create a newProjectin Expedition.

 - Import the migrated source (legacy) configuration into theProjectand inspect it.Check the file format, ensure all required files are included, and check Expedition logs and events to ensure the migrated configuration file loaded correctly.
 If necessary, modify the migrated source file to fix issues and then check again.
 Repeat this step until all issues are fixed.